 The elevation ascent and decent is about 600 metres.

 This was a difficult one to plan.
 There are no cooking facilities in the huts which means that you must carry your food with you for 4 days.
 Try to avoid wet food as they do get spoilt on the trail.
-If possible, carry a portable stove and bought a cannister at Rotorua.
+If possible, carry a portable stove and buy a cannister at Rotorua.
 But since we are traveling from Sydney and were on time limitation, we did not carry a stove.

 - Food like bread, and sauce.